Matty-chul/cloud_texture_classifier/README.md

 </div>
 <br>

-Micro- and macro- averaged values are used in order to quantify the general efficacy of the classifier.
+Micro- and macro- averaged values are used in order to quantify the general efficacy of the classifier, and as mentioned before, they handle class imbalances.
+Micro-averaged values better reflect the efficacy of the classes with more samples, while macro-averaged values better reflect the efficacy of the classes with fewer samples.
+Due to the fact that the test samples are relatively evenly distributed across all classes, the differences in values show on a much smaller scale, hence the invariance present in the values above.
+However, demonstrating this is beyond the scope of quantifying performance.

 ### Base LTP texture classifier

+Moving on to the base LTP texture classifier, with extracted texture codes given a noise threshold value of 5, the system performs poorly, at best.
+Preprocessing techniques such as database normalization and standardization did not report an increase in performance.
+During training, there have been attempts to improve performance architecture-wise by fine-tuning parameters as well as integrating BatchNormalization and Dropout layers, with little effect, going as far as being counterproductive at times.
+The optimal model version has been documented below.

 <div align = "center">